metaanalysisR/MetaHD/README.md

 <!-- badges: end -->

-This package performs multivariate meta-analysis for high-dimensional data (MetaHD) for integrating and collectively analysing individual-level data generated from multiple studies as well as for combining summary estimates.
-This approach accounts for correlation between metabolites, considers variability within and between studies, handles missing values and uses shrinkage estimation to allow for high dimensionality.
+Performs multivariate meta-analysis for high-dimensional data to integrate and collectively analyse individual-level data from multiple studies, as well as to combine summary estimates.
+This approach accounts for correlation between outcomes, incorporates within- and between-study variability, handles missing values, and uses shrinkage estimation to accommodate high dimensionality.

-The `MetaHD` R package provides access to our multivariate meta-analysis approach, along with a comprehensive suite of existing meta-analysis methods, including fixed-effects and random-effects models, Fisher’s method, Stouffer’s method, the weighted Z method, Lancaster’s method, the weighted Fisher’s method, and vote-counting approach.
+The `MetaHD` R package provides access to our multivariate meta-analysis approach, along with a comprehensive suite of existing meta-analysis methods, including fixed-effects and random-effects models, Fisher's method, Stouffer's method, the weighted Z method, Lancaster's method, the weighted Fisher's method, and vote-counting approach.
+Visualisation tools are provided for interpreting and comparing results across methods, including Venn diagrams, UpSet plots, and ROC curves, heatmaps of pooled effect sizes and correlations among outcomes.

 # Installation
 The latest version of MetaHD on CRAN can be installed directly within R as follows: